waggle-sensor/waggle-auth-app/README.md

 export OIDC_REDIRECT_URI="http://localhost:8000/globus-auth-redirect"
 ```

-Then, source the env using and rerun the server.
+Finally, source the env using and rerun the server.

 ```sh
 . ~/waggle-auth-oidc.env